City Council Meetings

 Human Services Committee

-Meets the third Monday of the month in January, April, July and October, 7 p.m., City Hall
+Meets the fourth Monday of the month in January, April, July and October, 7 p.m., City Hall

 12 members; terms coincide with term on regional board

 Offers forum for city's representatives to regional boards and commissions.
 Addresses emerging trends and unmet human services needs in the City of Fairfax.

 Parks and Recreation Advisory Board